NunzioKnerr/pannotator_collect/image2kmz360ImageConverter.md

 filenames in the field see this GoPro Labs [link](https://gopro.github.io/labs/control/basename/).

-This code checks the file name length initially assuming that… if it is from the camera it is 12 characters long.
+This code checks the file name length initially assuming that files names directly downloaded from the camera are 12 characters long.
 If the files used have longer file names they will not be renamed.
 This ensures they are only renamed once.

 ``` r
 library(tcltk)